Cyberworld-builders/talent-assessment/docs/client-model-analysis.md

 - **3 Assessments** (Personality, Cognitive, Leadership) owned by the admin user
 - **9 Jobs** distributed across the clients
 - **40+ Users** including admin users and applicant users for each client

+> **📖 User Access Guide**: For detailed instructions on how to log in and navigate the application with this seeded data, see the [User Access Guide](user-access-guide.md).